lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 ![Semantics](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/semantics.svg?sanitize=true)

 Those two websites look similar, but what makes them different?
-The first rely on CSS to structure the content.
-The second one reclaims the natural roles of the HTML elements.
-Is the final result the same?
-Well, not really, assistive technology interprets correctly only the second one.
+The first one relies on CSS to structure the content.
+The second one relies on the natural roles of the HTML elements.
+Is the final result the same? **No, because assistive technologies are not able to describe the first one properly**.

-Behind the scene, assistive technology relies on code to render the page, much like browsers do.
+Behind the scenes, assistive technologies rely on code to render the page, much like browsers do.
 But it needs an overlay of **semantic** information to be able to name and describe the elements to the user.
-For example, to perform intelligible audio descriptions of `a` tags:
+For example, to perform intelligible audio descriptions of `<a>` tags:

 ![Audio](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/audio.png)

 Tools can do a lot beyond reading, they extend navigation functionalities.
-VoiceOver build summaries of major elements with a direct access, here a list of headings:
+VoiceOver builds summaries of major elements with a direct access, here a list of headings:

 ![VoiceOver](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/voiceover.png)

 The semantic information is infered from:
 - Native [HTML5 elements](https://developer.mozilla.org/en-US/docs/Glossary/semantics), like headings, navigation, etc. They have implicit roles understood by a wide range of assistive tools.
 - [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA), a complete set of attributes that patch missing information.
-They can even mimic interactions made through Javascript.
-You'll find lots of examples in Bootstrap, a solid accessible framework with all the necessary ARIA attributes added to its components.
+By the way, you can find lots of aria attributes examples in Bootstrap components.
+Bootstrap is pretty [compliant with accessibility standards](https://getbootstrap.com/docs/4.5/getting-started/accessibility/), make sure you keep those attributes, they are useful!

 ![User Interface](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/user-interface.svg?sanitize=true)

-#### Add semantic logic to structure the page
+#### Use the right HTML tags

-It's considered a best practice to use native HTML elements when possible.
+It's important to leverage HTML tags native roles and behaviour as much as possible.
+For instance, always use an `<a>` or a `<button>` for a clickable element.
+Adding a `cursor: pointer;` css rule in your code is a [smell](https://en.wikipedia.org/wiki/Code_smell)!

 ![Accessibility panel](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/accessibility.png)

 1. Open the **Accessibility** panel.
-2. With the **Inspect tool**, inspect the `h1` tag and one `div`.
+2. With the **Inspect tool**, inspect the `<h1>` tag and one `<div>`.
 3. Have a look each time at the accessibility properties in the panel.
 The `role` attribute, it is one of the most important.
 Wander through the page if you like to explore more.
-You'll find great differences between **non-semantic** elements, like `div` or `span` which are just generic containers, and **semantics** elements like `h1`, `nav` with specific `role`.
+You'll find great differences between **non-semantic** elements, like `<div>` or `<span>` which are just generic containers, and **semantics** elements like `<h1>`, `<nav>` with specific `role`.
-4. Replace generic `div` with their HTML5 counterparts:
+4. Replace generic `<div>` with their HTML5 counterparts:
   - `<header>`, `<main>` and `<footer>` for the structure
-	- `h2` and `h3` for the headings
+  - `<h2>` and `<h3>` for the headings
-	- `p` for paragraphs.
+  - `<p>` for paragraphs.

 #### Add precise interactions to the form